-Hortinergy helps you to design an energy efficient greenhouse with an optimal climate.
-You will be able to define the best equipment configuration to reduce your energy cost.
+Hortinergy assists you in designing an energy efficient greenhouse with an optimal climate.
+You will be able to define the best equipment configuration in order to reduce your energy cost.

 - Enter the input parameters: greenhouse dimensions, screens, equipment and climate settings,